vasilii314/vasilii314/README.md

 ### Other tech skills:

 Apart from web development, I enjoy AI, image processing, and 3D graphics.
 Tensorflow and OpenCV are the tools I'm working with at the moment.
 My another area of interest is game development.
 Lots of people enjoy playing videogames, but I wanted to know how they work under-the-hood.
-This is why I did a couple of small projects with Unreal Engine.
+This is why I did a couple of small projects with Unreal Engine and three.js.

 ---